Automattic/gravatar-enhanced/readme.txt

 Elevate your WordPress site with Gravatar Enhanced - the plugin that simplifies digital identity and improves user engagement.

-Key Features:

-- Privacy-focused settings
-- Improved accessibility
-- Easy profile updates
-- Versatile Gravatar Profile block
-- Automatically embed Gravatar profile cards
-- Commenter engagement tools
-- WooCommerce Integration
+Six Ways Gravatar Enhanced Improves WordPress:

+✓ Privacy Protection - Automatic referrer blocking and optional IP address proxy ✓ Accessibility Improvements - Alt-text for all avatars to support screen readers ✓ One-Click Profile Updates - Edit Gravatar directly from the WordPress dashboard ✓ Versatile Profile Block & Patterns - Showcase authors and team members anywhere ✓ Comment Engagement Tools - Remind users to create avatars for better discussions ✓ WooCommerce Integration - Personalized account pages for customers

 === Privacy Protection ===
 Just by enabling the plugin, the plugin ensures that no referrer information is sent to Gravatar.
 The opt-in proxy service also keeps IP addresses from being exposed or logged.

 === Accessibility Improvements ===
 All avatars now include alt-text, enhancing the experience for users with screen readers.
 Alt-text can be edited in the Gravatar Profile editor.

-=== Simplified Profile Management ===
+=== One-Click Profile Updates ===
 Visit Users > Your Profile to edit your Gravatar profile directly from WordPress.
 Preview your hovercard and make updates with ease.

-=== Gravatar Profile Block ===
+=== Gravatar Profile Block & Patterns ===
-Add Gravatar profiles to posts, pages, author bios, or company pages using our custom block.
-Perfect for showcasing team members or guest contributors without needing to give them access to your WordPress website.
+Enhance your website with our custom Gravatar profile block and patterns.
+Seamlessly integrate Gravatar profiles into posts, pages, or biographies to elegantly showcase team members, guest contributors, speakers, event attendees, authors, and more.

-=== Boost Engagement ===
+=== Comment Engagement Tools ===
 Automatically remind commenters without avatars to create a Gravatar, increasing visual engagement on your blog.

 === WooCommerce Integration ===